10 Best Laptops for Architecture ( 2024 BIM Software )

 2. Wasting money on high-end GPUs.

-3. Not having enough RAM to speed up rendering.
+3. Not having enough RAM for fast renders.

-Now before we go over the best laptops for architecture, let’s go over the hardware details quickly.
-If you need a more complete and easier explanation head over to the end of this post.
+Now, before we go over the best laptops for architecture, let’s quickly elaborate on the hardware details.
+If you need a more complete and easier explanation, head over to the end of this post.

-This is 3050Ti laptop (4GB vRAM) .
-Notice how only 10% of the total GPU power is being used on a very large revit model with LOD = 200.
+This is a 3050Ti laptop (4GB vRAM).
+Notice how only 10% of the total GPU power is used despite running a very large Revit model with LOD = 200.

 CPU

-Clock Frequency: this is measured in GHz, the higher the faster the drawing & designing because most of those functions are “frequency” dependent.
+Clock Frequency: Measured in GHz, the higher the better for drawing & designing because most functions are “frequency” dependent.

-#Cores: will not speed up the sketching process, it will only speed up rendering.
-The limit is about 10 (after that more cores do not speed up rendering significantly).
+#Cores: This will not speed up the sketching process; it will only speed up rendering.
+The limit is about 10 (after that, returns are very small).

 Since most laptops with a dGPU have at least 8 cores, your focus should always be ‘clock frequency’